localstack/docs/content/en/user-guide/integrations/crossplane/index.md

 Newer versions of Crossplane promote the use of [provider families](https://docs.upbound.io/providers/provider-families), which are collections of providers for different groups of resources.
 For example, there is a separate provider for each individual AWS service (like S3, SQS, Lambda, etc), and in addition provider family provides shared resources for common configuration of all services (e.g., credentials, etc).

-In the following, we first install a secret to define the test credentials for the AWS provider.
-Please note that you can copy/paste the entire multi-line command below in your terminal:
+In the following, we first install the AWS provider for S3.
+Please note that you can copy/paste the entire multi-line command below into your terminal:
+{{<command>}}
+$ cat <<EOF | kubectl apply -f -
+apiVersion: pkg.crossplane.io/v1
+kind: Provider
+metadata:
+  name: provider-aws-s3
+spec:
+  package: xpkg.upbound.io/upbound/provider-aws-s3:v0.40.0
+EOF
+{{</command>}}

+We also install the AWS provider for SQS:
+{{<command>}}
+$ cat <<EOF | kubectl apply -f -
+apiVersion: pkg.crossplane.io/v1
+kind: Provider
+metadata:
+  name: provider-aws-sqs
+spec:
+  package: xpkg.upbound.io/upbound/provider-aws-sqs:v0.40.0
+EOF
+{{</command>}}

+After some time, the providers should get into healthy state, which can be confirmed via `kubectl get providers`:
+{{<command>}}
+$ kubectl get providers
+NAME                          INSTALLED   HEALTHY   PACKAGE                                               AGE upbound-provider-family-aws   True        True      xpkg.upbound.io/upbound/provider-family-aws:v0.40.0   2m provider-aws-s3               True        True      xpkg.upbound.io/upbound/provider-aws-s3:v0.40.0       2m
+provider-aws-sqs              True        True      xpkg.upbound.io/upbound/provider-aws-sqs:v0.40.0      2m
+{{</command>}}

+Next, we install a secret to define the test credentials for the AWS provider:
 {{<command>}}
 $ cat <<EOF | kubectl apply -f -
 apiVersion: v1